 File transfer is a one approach to enterprise integration.
 Select and discuss two issues concerning the files that must be addressed for this approach to work.
 (06 Marks)

 What is meant by EAI (Enterprise Application Integration) middleware?
 (06 Marks)

 “Cryptographic hash is a one-way function”.
 Explain this statement in relation to distributed systems security.
 (06 Marks)

-What is meant by muiti-factor authentication?
+What is meant by multi-factor authentication?
 (06 Marks)